zeromile/ceo-final-project/README.md

 Fork this repo, then clone it to your computer.
 Edit the README.md file by adding your answers where there are ***??*** question marks

+### Fork It ##
+1. Navigate to tonight's repo on _my_ GitHub: [final-challenge](https://github.com/zeromile/final-challenge)
+2. "Fork" the repo
+    - Click on the button that says "Fork" in the upper right hand corner
+3. Choose the owner (you) from the drop-down and leave the repo name as `final-challenge`
+4. Click the green "Create fork" button
+5. Copy the SSH “code” for the new repo: (this will be used when we clone the repo on our local computer)
+    - Click the green button that says "code"
+    - Select `SSH`, not `HTTPS`
+    - Click on the double-page icon to copy the repo code to your clipboard
+5. Now, on your local machine, launch Git Bash
+6. Navigate to the `ceo-web-dev` folder:
+    - In Bash: `cd ~/Desktop/ceo-web-dev/` (if your computer is using One Drive you will need to go to the `OneDrive` folder first)
+5. Clone the `final-challenge` repo:
+    - In Bash: `git clone` + PASTE (right-click->paste) YOUR REPO CODE FROM STEP 5 ABOVE
+6. In VSCode navigate to the `final-challenge` folder and:
+    - Open your README.MD and answer the questions below

 ### What My Site Will Be About ###
 1. If your website was a story, who would it be about?
     - ??